 This power skincare brand will never slip under the radar.
 Loved by celebrities and beauty insiders alike, its secret lies in Pitera: The brand’s patented combination of 50 micro-nutrients including vitamins, minerals and amino acids.
 Its cult bestseller — the Facial Treatment Essence — contains over 90 percent of it to boost skin brightness, smoothen texture and prevent spot formation from prolonged exposure to the sun.

-The beauty arm of Kenzo the fashion label, Kenzoki uses Asian plants in its formulas.
-Each of its product lines are created around a specific ingredient, such as white locus, rice and ginger flower, and are deeply sensorial with rich textures and fragrances.
-New to brand is its global anti-aging skincare line, which targets all signs of aging using sacred lotus glycolysat to nourish skin firmness and elasticity.
+Kenzoki is the beauty arm of fashion label Kenzo.
+The skincare collection uses Asian plants in its formulas.
+Each of its product lines are created around a specific ingredient, such as white lotus, rice and ginger flower, and are deeply sensorial with rich textures and fragrances.
+New to the brand is its global anti-aging skincare line, which targets all signs of aging using lotus glycolysat to nourish skin firmness and elasticity.

 Tatcha founder Victoria Tsai was suffering from acute dermatitis and travelling in Japan when an encounter with a modern-day geisha changed her life (and skin).
-From an ancient beauty book, she learnt classical Japanese beauty secrets passed down by generations.
-At the heart lay a time-tested philosophy: that less really is more.
+From an ancient beauty book, she learnt classical Japanese beauty secrets passed down for generations and at the heart of it all is a time-tested philosophy: that less really is more.
 Harnessing those secrets, Tatcha combines it with Kyoto craftmanship and the wellness philosophies from California.
 The foundation of Tatcha’s products is Hadasei-3, which combines the basis of a geisha’s beauty rituals: Green tea, rice and algae.

 5. Shu Uemura

-Astalift takes the phrase “photogenic” seriously — it’s founded by Fujifilm, the photography and imaging company, and as one would expect, the brand delivers groundbreaking skincare formulas.
+Astalift takes the phrase “photogenic” seriously and that’s because it is founded by Fujifilm, the photography and imaging company.
+And as one would expect, the brand delivers groundbreaking skincare formulas.
 In birthing its beauty arm, Fujifilm channelled its photographic nano and collagen film technologies into the making of its products.
 Its In-Focus Cellactive Serum, for instance, combines the brand’s trademark Nano Astaxanthin CP+ and Nano Boswellin Acid to protect and activate stem cells for rejuvenation.

 7. Clé de Peau Beauté

-Seeing luxury skincare brand Cle De Peau on this list may surprise some — while its name sounds French, it’s founded in Japan.
+Seeing luxury skincare brand Cle De Peau on this list may surprise some — while the name may sound French, it is actually founded in Japan.
 Cle De Peau has legions of dedicated, high-powered fans, including society elites and celebrities.
 Befitting the price tag of its products, it combines top-of-the-line skincare science with luxurious ingredients.
 The foundation, for instance, is no average base as it contains the brand’s trademark Illuminating Complex EX to combat dryness and has a unique gel-oil base to blur pores and imperfections.
-It’s even rose-scented for a luxurious touch.
+It is even rose-scented for a luxurious touch.